forio/flow.js/documentation/graphing-overview/index.html.md

 Flow.js makes it easy to show data from your model variables in [text](../generated/dom/attributes/binds/default-bind-attr/) or [lists](../generated/dom/attributes/foreach/default-foreach-attr/).
 However, often you want more than just textual output &mdash; you want to visualize the results of your simulation!

-One way to do this is to use Contour, an open source JavaScript library developed by Forio for interactive data visualization, based on <a href="http://d3js.org" target="_blank">d3.js</a>.
+One way to do this is to use <a href="http://forio.com/contour/" target="_blank">Contour</a>, an open source JavaScript library developed by Forio for interactive data visualization, based on <a href="http://d3js.org" target="_blank">d3.js</a>.
 Most of the [example projects](../../project_admin/#personal) in Epicenter use Contour for their graphs.

 **To add a visualization to a page in your project:**